Help & Advice Articles, Videos and How-to-Guides

 It’s helpful to document damp issues from the outset just in case you need to provide evidence at any stage:

 - Take photos of any signs of damp as evidence – use a date stamp on the photographs if possible.
-If it gets worst after rain or the condition progresses then take new photographs.
+If it gets worse after rain or the condition progresses then take new photographs.

 - Try and get written correspondence from the landlord or student letting agents.
 Phone conversations can be hard to document.